iotexpert/P6FreeRTOSTickless/README.md

 # PSoC 6 MCU: IotExpert FreeRTOS Template

 This is a minimal starter application template for PSoC® 6 MCU devices.
-This template uses
+This template uses the following libraries
 * Retarget I/O
-* FreeRTOS
+* FreeRTOS (it includes a FreeRTOSConfig.h)

 ## Supported Kits